ai-dock/base-image/README.md

 This script follows and prints the log files for each of the above services to stdout.
 This allows you to follow the progress of all running services through docker's own logging system.

 If you are logged into the container you can follow the logs by running `logtail.sh`

+### Storage Monitor

+This service detects changes to files in `$WORKSPACE_STORAGE` and creates symbolic links to the application directories defined in `/opt/ai-dock/storage_monitor/etc/mappings.sh`

 ## Open Ports